 2. A stand.
 You don’t have to have a stand, but it sure will help if you want to be able to get a bucket or watering can under the faucet.
 The instructions provided by TRBD have you mounting the hose bib about 10″ from the bottom of the barrel so you can attach a hose.
 But, we used some cinder blocks and a few spare boards to make a frame for ours to sit on so we could get the barrels up off the ground.

 3. Hardware.
-This is where The Rain Barrel Depot saves the day.
-They sell this Do-It-Yourself Rain Barrel Kit with everything you need for just $26.
+You can get two Do-It-Yourself Rain Barrel Kits (Amazon) with everything you need for just $27.49 each.
 When I say everything, I mean everything including the bits you put on your drill to cut the holes in your barrels and your downspout.
 My husband and I were both so impressed with how convenient this was and how we didn’t need to go out and spend extra money buying the tools to put everything together.

 Price of total project may vary…